vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

 One should also understand what is distinctive and peculiar to one as a mumukṣu or seeker after salvation.
-This has been (already) mentioned in the Introductory Chapter and will be described later on also.
+This has been (already) mentioned
+in the Introductory Chapter and will be described later on also.
 </details>

 <details><summary>Español</summary>

-One should also understand what is distinctive and peculiar to one as a mumukṣu or seeker after salvation.
-This has been (already) mentioned in the Introductory Chapter and will be described later on also.
+También se debe entender
+lo que es distintivo y peculiar de uno como mumukṣu o buscador después de la salvación.
+Esto ha sido (ya) mencionado
+en el capítulo introductorio
+y se describirá más adelante también.
 </details>